pivoteur/biz/articles/transition.md

 ![BTC+AVAX open pivots](imgs/trans/02-open-pivots.png)

-To close those pivots now would incur a loss, and I can 'lateral' those open pivots to their new home on Hedera.
+To close those pivots now would incur a loss, and, given what's stated above, I can't 'lateral' those open pivots to their new home on Hedera.